Uberspace/lab/source/guide_directus.rst

   As CentOS 7 (uberspace) only provides ``glibc 2.17``, the ``argon2`` module on needs to be manually recompiled.
 This will avoid ``Error: /lib64/libc.so.6: version GLIBC_2.25``

-    After installing directus you may have to delete ``./node_modules/directus/node_modules/argon2`` to force directus to use the locally compiled version.
+  After installing directus need to delete ``./node_modules/directus/node_modules/argon2`` to force directus to use the locally compiled version.

 ::